MicrosoftDocs/architecture-center/docs/example-scenario/data/small-medium-data-warehouse-content.md

    Serverless analysis tools are ideal for:
    - ETL/ELT on OneLake data.
-   - Serving gold layer of medallion architecture to PBI reports via DirectLake capability.
+   - Serving gold layer of medallion architecture to Power BI reports via DirectLake capability.
    - Ad hoc data science explorations in T-SQL format or Python.
    - Early prototyping for data warehouse entities.